 From a bottom-up perspective, the objective is to improve the comprehensive understanding of risks, opportunities, and impacts that may affect the issuers under review.
-The analysis seeks to identify exposure to risks or opportunities, how these are managed by companies (through policies, systems, practices, commitments, and goals, etc.), and the effectiveness of this management in the present, as well as the company's ability to respond to a changing social and environmental landscape in the medium and long term.
+The analysis seeks to identify exposure to risks or opportunities related to ESG issues, how these are managed by companies (through policies, systems, practices, commitments, and goals, etc.), and the effectiveness of this management in the present, including controversies, with special attention to systemic ESG issues such as climate change, human rights, and biodiversity, etc. This analysis provides a better understanding of companies' ability to respond to a changing social and environmental landscape in the medium and long term.
+Controversies are incidents or events with negative impacts on stakeholders, society, and the environment.
+Systemic sustainability themes are issues that affect both stakeholders and the financial interests of investments.
+They are risks transmitted through economies and financial markets, affecting the system as a whole with limited possibility of mitigation through asset diversification in portfolios.